SiteDistrict WordPress Firewall

 • Human Recognition - In some cases, often when visitors use a VPN or service that is also used by attackers, we will block a request, and issue an automatic challenge to the visitor, which checks to see that they are using a valid browser and interact with the site like a human.
 This process is nearly transparent to users, and allows us to continue blocking bad traffic coming of all sorts and from all places, while letting legitimate users continue to access sites after establishing their requests are likely from an actual human.

-The SiteDistrict dashboard includes a number of features that lets you review requests and traffic that has been blocked by the firewall.
+The SiteDistrict dashboard includes a number of features that lets you review requests and traffic that have been blocked by the firewall.

 Access Logs